braegg/ops-reading-notes/reading1.md

 ## Things I want to know more about

 How will Quantum Computing change the hardware of a PC in the future?
-Will there even be hardware PC's or a terminal connection to a cloud based quantum computer?/
+Will there even be hardware PC's or a terminal connection to a cloud based quantum computer?\
 Should building a PC be standard teaching in schools like shopclass and homemaking once was?
 Or should it be an extracircular activity like shopclass and homemaking are in some schools?